Limtex

 Limtex is an Indian multinational company, headquartered in Kolkata, West Bengal, India and a subsidiary of Limtex Group.
 It exports $40 million in Indian tea annually.
-Limtex is the leading producer, manufacturer and exporter of Indian Tea both in the domestic and international market.
+Limtex is the leading producer, manufacturer and exporter of Indian tea both in the domestic and international market.
 It also has an IT division - Limtex Infotech, which was formed in 2005.

-Limtex has received various awards from National and International governing bodies for its excellence in the Tea & Coffee trade.

 History

 Formation & early years

-Limtex was founded in the year 1977 by Mr. Gopal Poddar now Chairman cum managing director of Limtex (India) ltd. As a small tea trading business, with turnover of Rs 1.02 lacs.
-Now it diversified into IT, tea trading, biscuit & export industries.
+The company was founded in 1977 by Gopal Poddar, who serves as the chairman and managing director of Limtex (India) Ltd. Limtex started as a small tea trading business with a turnover of Rs 1.02 lacs.
+Over time, it diversified into IT, tea trading, biscuit, and export industries.

 Annual turnover

 After 25 years in business it has earned $21 million from tea export only, with overall growth rate 60%.

-Awards & nominations
+Awards and nominations

-Limtex owned prestigious "National Export Award" by then Indian Prime Minister Shri A. B. Vajpayee, having been nominated by Federation of Indian Export Organization, in association with Ministry of Commerce, Government of India.
-Besides this, they have own other Export related awards from the Ministry of Commerce, Banks, Associations, etc. Limtex group has also been awarded the prestigious status of "Star Trading House" by the Government of India.
+Limtex won a "National Export Award" by then Indian Prime Minister A. B. Vajpayee.
+The nomination came from the Federation of Indian Export Organisations, in association with the Ministry of Commerce, Government of India.
+They received other export-related awards from various entities like the Ministry of Commerce, Banks, and Associations.
+The Limtex group was also honored with the prestigious status of "Star Trading House" by the Government of India.